Prince Vasili Alexandrovich of Russia: Early life

+In his memoirs, Vasili's father shared an anecdote about how one revolutionary tried to inspire Vasili to believe in the revolutionary ideals: "He addressed the boy in the language of Robespierre, so as to stick to the model in every detail.
+My son corrected his French phrasing and let it go at that.
+My wife laughed but I felt a peculiar presentiment of danger."

 After the Russian Revolution, when the Bolsheviks seized power in October 1917, Prince Vasili along with his parents, siblings and grandmother the Dowager Empress were placed under house arrest at Ai-Todor.
 On 11 March 1918 they were transferred with other Romanovs relatives to Dulber, the estate of Grand Duke Peter Nikolaevich in Crimea.
 He escaped the fate of a number of his Romanov relatives imprisoned who were murdered by the Bolsheviks when he was freed with the Romanovs in his group by German troops in May 1918.
-He escaped from Russia on 11 April 1919 with the help of his great aunt Queen Alexandra of the United Kingdom (née Princess Alexandra of Denmark), Dowager Empress Maria's sister.
+He escaped from Russia on 11 April 1919 with the help of his great-aunt Queen Alexandra of the United Kingdom (née Princess Alexandra of Denmark), who was Empress Dowager Maria Feodorovna's sister.
 King George V of the United Kingdom sent the British warship HMS Marlborough which brought Vasili's family and other Romanovs from the Crimea over the Black Sea to Malta and then to England.
 Prince Vasili, who was eleven years old at the time, spent the rest of his life in exile.

 Exile

 During his first years in exile, Prince Vasili lived in England with his mother.
 In the late 1920s, he emigrated to the United States where he spent the rest of his life.
 Vasili earned a living by finding work as a cabin boy, shipyard worker, stockbroker, winemaker and a chicken farmer in northern California.

 Prince Vasili married in New York City on 31 July 1931, Princess Natalia Golitsyna (Moscow 26 October 1907 – Woodside 28 March 1989), a fellow Russian exile – they met in the United States.
 Natalia was a distant cousin of Prince Rostislav's wife.
 Her sister, Princess Olga Golitsyna, married Geoffrey Tooth, who would become the second husband of Vasili's niece, Princess Xenia Andreevna.
 Princess Natalia came from one of Russia's most aristocratic families, the noble Golitsyns.
 Her father, Prince Alexander Golitsyn, the son of the governor of Moscow, was a country doctor.
-Her mother belonged to the Lyubov family.
+Her mother was Lyubov Vladimirovna Golitsyna (nee Glebova).
 Princess Natalia escaped revolutionary Russia with her family in 1920 through Siberia to China.
 In 1927, they moved to the United States.
 For a time, she pursued a career as an actress playing small parts in the theater and in silent films.
 Prince Vasili met Princess Natalia Golitsyna in 1931, marrying her a few months later.
 The couple moved to Northern California in 1934.
 They lived for the rest of their lives in a house, 30 km. south of San Francisco.
 Prince Vasili and his wife had one daughter: